GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 **Purified Haoma**
 Reagent Level 15
 Alteration: Substantial
-This process purifies up to 50 inches³ of Haoma in liquid form, granting it a +2 bonus to his Material bonuses (it will have a "+7 promotes longevity").
+This process purifies up to 50 inches³ of Haoma in liquid form, granting it a +2 bonus to its Material bonuses (it will have a "+7 promotes longevity").
 *(Base 5, +2 Substantial)*

 **Tincture of Ammonium and Valerian**